euler-xyz/ethereum-vault-connector/docs/faq.md

 Some vaults may have constraints that should be enforced globally.
 For example, supply and/or borrow caps that restrict the maximum amount of assets that can be supplied or borrowed, as a risk minimisation.
 Vaults must expose an external `checkVaultStatus` function.
 The vault should evaluate application-specific logic to determine whether or not the vault is in an acceptable state.

-## What are checks deferrals and how do they work?
+## What are checks deferrals, and how do they work?

-Checks deferrals is the EVC feature which allows for the deferral of account and vault status checks until the end of the outermost checks-deferrable call.
+Checks deferrals are the EVC feature that allows for the deferral of account and vault status checks until the end of the outermost checks-deferrable call.
 This means that checks for account solvency and vault constraints, which are usually performed immediately, can be postponed until the end of the call.
 This feature is particularly useful in scenarios where multiple operations need to be performed in a specific sequence, and where the intermediate states of the account or vault might not meet the usual constraints.
 By deferring the checks, the EVC allows for a transient violation of account solvency or vault constraints, which can be useful in certain complex operations.
 However, it's important to note that the checks are still performed at the end of the outermost call, ensuring that the final state of the account and vault still meet the necessary constraints.
-If the final state does not meet these constraints, the entire operation will fail.
+The entire operation will fail if the final state does not meet these constraints.

 ## What is an Operator?